DomenicScarcella/Hangman/README.md

 Simple instructions for generating a new word/game are on the screen:  Refresh tab/window or press Enter key for new word/game.

 This is a one-page app that fits into a maximum width of 800 pixels and minimum width of 480 pixels.
-It's horizontally riented with an aspect ration of 2:1.
+It's horizontally oriented with an aspect ration of 2:1.

 Enjoy!
 There are more than 800 words in the storage file.